sdgis-edu-tud/ARFW5051_Applied_Spatial_Analytics/README.md

 ---

-_This page is maintained by the Applied Spatial Analytics teaching team at TU Delft — Faculty of Architecture and the Built Environment._
+_This page is maintained by the ARFW0501 teaching team at TU Delft — Faculty of Architecture and the Built Environment._